VPIT: Real-time Embedded Single Object 3D Tracking Using Voxel Pseudo Images: Related works

 SC3D \cite{giancola2019sc3d} uses a Siamese approach by encoding a target point cloud shape in the initial frame and searching for regions in a new frame with the smallest cosine distance between target and search encodings.
 After finding a new location, the new object shape is combined with the previous one to increase the quality of comparison in future frames.
 It achieves good tracking results, but its operation is computationally expensive.
 Assuming that an object should not move far away from its current location in consecutive frames, one can define a search region inside its neighborhood for searching it in a new frame.
 This is commonly done by expanding the region around the position of the target.

 P2B \cite{qi2020p2b} uses a point-wise network to process points in target and search regions to create a similarity map and find potential target centers.
 These regions are then used by a voting algorithm to find the best position candidate.
 BAT \cite{zheng2021box} is a 3D tracking method based on P2B, which uses Box Cloud representations as point features, i.e., a representation which depicts the distances between the points of an object and the center and corners of its 3D bounding box.

-3D-SiamRPN \cite{fang20213dsiamrpn} uses a Siamese point-wise network to create features for target and search point clouds.
-It then uses a cross-correlation algorithm to find points of the target in a new frame.
-An additional region proposal subnetwork is used to regress the final bounding box.

-The F-siamese tracker \cite{zou2020f} aims to fuse RGB and point cloud information for 3D tracking and applies a 2D Siamese model to generate 2D proposals from an RGB image, which are then used for 3D frustum generation.
-The proposed frustums are processed with a 3D Siamese model to get the 3D object position.

-Point-Track-Transformer (PTT) \cite{shan2021ptt,jiayao2022real} creates a transformer module for point-based SOT methods and employs it based on a P2B model, leading to an increased performance.